 How modern astrologers interpret the elements

-Just as your astrological sun sign doesn’t determine your entire personality, the particular element of that sign doesn’t have full sway over your temperament, either.
+Just as your astrological sun sign doesn’t determine your entire personality, the particular element of that sign doesn’t have full sway over your temperament, either (and, not to mention, your zodiac sign compatibility).
 As Gailing points out, many components of your overall natal chart—and the various elements they reflect—can play into your style or nature.
 "For example, someone could have several planets in both air and water signs, for example, and in that case, could reflect a blend of both temperaments," she says.

 "Someone could have several planets in both air and water signs, for example, and in that case, could reflect a blend of both temperaments." —Stephanie Gailing, astrologer

 That said, if you have many planets in one element, you may be more likely to express that temperament and way of being to its fullest extent, says Gailing.
 “For example, if several of the planets and pivotal points—like the ascendant—in your chart are in fire signs, you’re likely very spirited, catalyzed by intuition, and move fast or prefer to be in motion.”

 While all of that energy framed in one element could certainly be a strength, the overemphasis could also mean you’re less likely to express qualities associated with other elements.
 So, if you’re someone who is ultra-fiery in terms of planetary placements, you may be exceptionally instinctive but not have the detachment necessary to readily look before you leap, says Gailing.

 By contrast, if you have each of the different elements reflected across planets in your chart, your disposition likely channels all the different ways of being—which, of course, could be a strength in some situations and a challenge in others.
 Below, find a summary of how each element is typically interpreted.

 Qualities associated with each of the elements of astrological signs